fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 Evictable.evict will throw an exception rather than returning false if the pod is not found.
 This ensures that false strictly means that the evict failed.

+## Delete Behavior

+Deleting a collection / list will always return true and 404s on individual items will simply be ignored.